Bus Occurrence Notification

 - must be given by telephone or by such other means as the Chief Investigator may reasonably require, and

-Notifications can be made to the OTSI Duty Officer 24 hours per day by telephoning 1800 677 766 or via OTSI e-mail.
+Bus operators can make notifications to the OTSI Duty Officer 24 hours a day by telephoning 1800 677 766 or emailing email@example.com.